- Education and Science»

-Nuno, or nuno sa punso is the Philippine term for a dwarf-like creature (nuno) while nuno sa punso pertains to where it resides, the mound or the anthill.
-I heard people who say "it is just a mound."
-But still, there's also those who chose to be cautious around the mound, uttering a word of excuse while passing by such as, "tabi-tabi po," which means "excuse me."
-Some also add "I didn't mean any harm, just passing by."
-Others may say, like my mom on some occassions who would add "I can't see you but you can see me, please excuse me."
+Nuno, or nuno sa punso is the Philippine term for a dwarf-like creature (nuno) while punso pertains to where the nuno resides, the mound or the anthill known as punso.
+Some people will say "it is just a mound."
+But still, there's also those who choose to be cautious around the mound, uttering a word of excuse while passing by such as, "tabi-tabi po," which means "excuse me."
+Some also add "I don't mean any harm, just passing by."
+Others may say, like my mom on some ocassions who would add "I can't see you but you can see me, please excuse me."

 Depicted as old-bearded, small human-like creature, the nuno can be easily angered to whoever disrespects their dwelling spot.
-Unseen to the naked eye, there's those who claims they're able to see the nuno.
+Unseen to the naked eye, there are those who claim that they're able to see the nuno.
 And some believes one can see them if they would choose to be seen.

 The term "nuno" and duwende are also often used interchangeably, sometimes spelled without the letter "u", dwende.
 "Don't play near the mound.
 Few neighbors saw a dwarf in that area."
 Yet, if one got afflicted of a sudden ailment believed to be caused by passing by a mound without saying an excuse, offending the unseen dweller, they would say, "nanuno" the term for being punished or receiving a punishment from the "nuno."
 Young kids are often warned to not play near the mound to lessen the chances of them stepping on the mound or offending the nuno and being punished.

 Nuno sa punso often depicted as small, unseen creature is said to be either good or bad.
 It's been said that they befriend those people, often young kids that they took a liking and show themselves to them.
 Some healers also claim of being friends with these creatures and aiding them on their healing practice.